Business Disaster Relief Resources

 U.S. Small Business Administration (SBA) Coronavirus Disaster Recovery Loan

-Congress recently awarded the SBA an unprecedented $50 Billion for disaster loan funding applicable to businesses that reside in designated states and territories.
+Congress recently awarded the SBA funding for disaster loans applicable to businesses that reside in designated states and territories.
 The entire state of Wisconsin has been declared a disaster zone and thus is eligible for such funding.
-This enables local business to apply for an Emergency Economic Relief Loan from the SBA.
-Applying directly through the SBA is the most time efficient method to obtain funding for such relief.
+This enables local businesses to apply for an Emergency Economic Relief Loan from the SBA.
+Applying directly through the SBA is the most time-efficient method to obtain funding for such relief.

 - Business owners are to apply online via https://disasterloan.sba.gov/ela/information/applyonline